 How long does TestMasters recommend studying before taking the LSAT?

 If possible, students should register for the Law School Admission Test when and only when they feel they are ready to take the test.
 If their practice LSAT test scores are still considerably below their range of acceptability, it may be better to wait until a later administration.
 However, students should also consider whether the schools they are applying to have rolling admissions since this may affect their application.

 Who was TestMasters founded by?

 The world’s leading authority on LSAT prep, Robin Singh, is the owner and author of the TestMasters course.
 Robin Singh has scored perfect scores on LSAC-administered LSATs 12 times, more than anyone else in the world.
 He, along with members of the research and development team work to update the TestMasters course materials annually.

-When is the LSAT offered?
+How often is the LSAT administered?

 Can I use my own LSAT preparation materials with a TestMasters one-on-one tutor?

 TestMasters instructors do not tutor students with simulated LSAT prep questions or materials developed by other LSAT test prep courses.
 If you are enrolled in LSAT private tutoring you can work with either TestMasters LSAT course prep books or official Law School Admission Council (LSAC) PrepTests, both of which contain only authentic LSAT questions.
 If you are not enrolled in the TestMasters LSAT Course you can purchase LSAT prep books directly from TestMasters.